tohmakobayashi1016/TRUSS02/README.md

 This is the github library for the Truss 2 group

+Notebook to execute Bayesian optimization: Bayesian_optimiser_final.ipynb

 Replace the files in the source code with the files from the zip file.
+Additionally include geometry module in the correct location.
 The files are located in the following folder:

 ------------------------------------------------------------

+geometrymodule.py -> Truss_project/pyJive/geometrymodule.py

-main.py -> Truss_project/main.py
+main.py -> Truss_project/pyJive/main.py

-initmodule.py -> Truss_project/modules/initmodule.py
+initmodule.py -> Truss_project/pyJive/modules/initmodule.py

-modeshapemodule.py -> Truss_project/modules/modeshapemodule.py
+modeshapemodule.py -> Truss_project/pyJive/modules/modeshapemodule.py

-paramshapes.py -> Truss_project/utils/paramshapes.py
+paramshapes.py -> Truss_project/pyJive/utils/paramshapes.py

-pointmassmodel.py -> Truss_project/models/pointmassmodel.py
+pointmassmodel.py -> Truss_project/pyJive/models/pointmassmodel.py